 If you work a nine-to-five job five days a week, you would probably be too tired to do anything else at the end of the week.
 You’d much rather stay home in your jammies watching your favorite TV shows or curling up in your favorite chair with a good book.
 However, once the children are awake, there might not be time for you to enjoy your book.
 That’s why it’s important to have a special nook dedicated to your favorite hobby – reading.

 A reading nook is not a typical part of any home, not unless you specified it when your house plans were being drawn.
-Nevertheless, you can transform a particular space in your house into a reading nook.
+Nevertheless, you can transform a particular space in your house into a personal reading nook.
+You can definitely DIY, here’s some inspiration.

 For instance, if there is an awkward corner in your living room or bedroom, you could turn it into your very special nook.
 Moreover, if you have bay windows in your home, you could choose one that lets in an ample amount of natural light and use it as your reading nook.
 Even a loft that’s cozy, warm, and comfortable may be turned into an area for some reading and relaxation.